BullieCaSa/ESP32SerialSSHProxy-VSC-build/README.md

     ssh-keygen -t rsa -f data/hostkey_rsa
     ```

-4. From VSC open the project, then execute `Platform>Upload Filesystem Image` to load the encryption keys to the `ESP32`
+4. From VSC open the project, then execute PlatformIO command `Platform>Upload Filesystem Image` to load the encryption keys to the `ESP32`

-5. Compile and upload the project to the `ESP32` using VSC commands `General>Build` and `General>upload`.
+5. Compile and upload the project to the `ESP32` using VSC PlatformIO commands `General>Build` and `General>upload`.

 6. Access the device (from Windows Administrator Command Prompt) using:
     ```sh